lndecastro/AI4EL/tempBook5/Class2_Daily_Assistant.md

 **Option A — Use a photo on your screen (recommended for laptops and desktops)**

-1. Find or take a photo of a set of ingredients — real ones from your kitchen, or a photo you find online.
+1. Find or take a photo of a set of ingredients, real ones from your kitchen, or a photo you find online.
 It could be anything: a handful of vegetables, some pantry staples, leftovers from the fridge.
 2. Open the photo on your computer so it is visible on screen.
 3. You will share your screen with AI Studio during the activity.